 Can I Give My Dog Benadryl?

-As a dog owner, it’s normal to be sometimes confused and lack a deep understanding of how to best feed your dog and what medications are good for him.
+As a dog owner, it’s reasonable to be sometimes confused and lack a deep understanding of how to best feed your dog and what medications are right for him.

 Dogs do suffer from allergies like humans.
 These allergies can come up at any time, and the symptoms could appear very abruptly.